 Signs of esophageal cancer are often not apparent in its early stages.
 If you have symptoms, they may include:

 - Difficulty swallowing (dysphagia).
+As an esophageal tumor grows, it may start to block the passage of food.
 This is often the first symptom of esophageal cancer to appear.

 - Painful swallowing (odynophagia)